jingruzhang/100-days-of-code/log.md

 **Today's Progress:** Worked on some handler and state setting challenges.

 ### Day 35: September 26, 2018
 **Today's Progress:** Passed on functions and props to child components.
 Reviewed materials on lifecycle methods.
-Started materials on styling react.
+Started materials on styling react(as a rule, any hyphenated style properties are written using camelCase in JSX).

+### Day 36: September 28, 2018
+**Today's Progress:** Finished freecodecamp react section.
+Did exercises on conditional rendering, mapping rendering, and renderToString.